 Chole Tikki

-1 cup boiled chickpeas (garbanzo beans, kabuli chana)
+1 cup cooked chickpeas (garbanzo beans, kabuli chana)

 1 tbsp chopped cilantro